Raul Fernandez (entrepreneur): Other ventures

-In addition to his current involvement with Monumental Sports & Entertainment, he is an active technology investor in disruptive companies across multiple verticals across all growth stages.
+Fernandez is an active technology investor in disruptive companies across multiple verticals across all growth stages.
 He is the Chairman of a leading SaaS fashion company, RemoteRetail that is partnered with top brands such as Cosabella and ELOQUII.
 Fernandez is also an investor in Radius Networks, a leading provider of proximity technology solutions for major retailers, restaurant chains, sports and entertainment complexes.
+He is an investor in the Professional Fighters League, the world's only major mixed martial arts league.
+In addition to traditional professional sports teams, Fernandez has invested in the top team in eSports, Cloud9, a North American eSports team out of Los Angeles.